 Michael M. Burgess is Professor and research Chair in Biomedical Ethics at the University of British Columbia, Canada, with appointments in the W. Maurice Young Centre for Applied Ethics in the School of Population and Public Health, and in Medical Genetics.
 For 2019-2024, he is Associate Provost, Strategy at the UBC’s Okanagan campus.

-I am primarily interested in identifying neglected or novel perspectives to assure that the theoretical approaches and recommendations engage with poorly understood or disenfranchised perspectives.
-The focus of my interdisciplinary collaboration is to engage various “publics” in dialogue about the role of genomics and biotechnology in society, to inform policy and to sustain continued discussion on important ethical issues.
-The primary topics have been salmon genomics and aquaculture and biobanking.
-I am currently working on practical and theoretical integration of science and technology studies, non-electoral deliberative democracy, and ethics.
+Burgess combines ethical and social theory with social science methods related to policy in health care, health research and biotechnology.
+He is primarily interested in identifying neglected or novel perspectives to assure that the theoretical approaches and recommendations engage with poorly understood or disenfranchised perspectives.
+The focus of his interdisciplinary collaboration is to engage various “publics” in dialogue about the role of health- and biotechnologies in society, to inform policy and to sustain continued discussion on important ethical issues.
+His research has been funded by SSHRC, CIHR, Genome Canada and Genome BC, as well as NGOs and industry contracts.